rahulchy960/Library_Project/README.md

-# Library Management System : A Library Handler with database management in C
+# Library Management System : A Library Handler with File Handling in C

 ### Introduction
 This C program is designed to serve as a simple library management system.
 It allows for the registration of library members, the addition of books to the library, displaying member information, and performing various library-related functions.
 The program is text-based and primarily utilizes command-line interactions.